brson/being-rust/outline.md

 # Being Rust

-A guide for new Rust programmers to become great Rust programmers.
+A guide for new Rust programmers who will become great Rust programmers.

+## Audience

-Audience: new programmers who have at least read The Rust Book.
+New programmers who have at least read The Rust Book.

 ## Abstract